 At its core, Mahjong is a game of skill, strategy, and calculation.
 Players aim to assemble sets or melds from a collection of tiles.
 But more than simply being competitive in nature, Mahjong fosters communication and cooperation as it embodies values ingrained into Chinese culture, such as community and family ties.

-When players engage with this particular form of entertainment, they also partake in its accompanying social rituals, which serve to strengthen bonds among players through shared experiences or celebration of wins or losses alike.
+When players engage with this particular form of entertainment, they also partake in its accompanying social rituals.
+These rituals strengthen bonds among players through shared experiences or celebrations of wins or losses.

 Mahjong Around the World

-Though Mahjong originated in China, its influence has spread far and wide around the globe.
-Different countries have adopted variations and rules specific to them based on cultural influences from their own societies.
+Though Mahjong originated in China, its influence has spread worldwide.
+Different countries have adopted variations and rules specific to them based on cultural influences from their societies.

-Japan, for instance, has adopted Riichi Mahjong, while Western adaptations often simplify the rules to make gameplay more accessible for their populations.
-Mahjong serves as an effective cultural bridge, connecting disparate populations through gameplay while honoring its heritage.
+Japan, for instance, has adopted Riichi Mahjong, while Western adaptations often simplify the rules to make gameplay more accessible to their populations.
+Mahjong is a compelling cultural bridge that connects disparate populations through gameplay while honoring its heritage.

 Poker

 Poker is a classic card game that has delighted millions of players worldwide for over 200 years.
 It captivates players with its combination of strategy, psychology, and chance.
-Originating in America in the early 19th century, poker gained worldwide popularity by the 1840s.
-Over time, several variants have emerged, including Texas Hold’em and Omaha.
+Poker began in America in the early 19th century and gained worldwide popularity by the 1840s.
+Over time, several variants have emerged, including Texas Hold 'em and Omaha.

 Bridge

-Since its origins in England during the 19th century, bridge has grown incredibly popular worldwide and can be found both at clubs and tournaments, making this pastime beloved among its enthusiasts.
+Since its origins in England during the 19th century, bridge has grown incredibly popular worldwide.
+It is played at clubs and tournaments, making this pastime beloved among enthusiasts.

 Rummy